harness-community/harness-cd-to-iacm/readme.md

 traverse a pipeline's history for rendered terraform plan steps and use the configuration to create workspaces or generate terraform for workspaces

-this tool is meant to be ran manually via docker and should be used as a starting point, meaning your custom CD terraform implementation may require slight changes to the code, primary the crafting of the workspace name on line `299`
+this tool is meant to be ran manually via docker and should be used as a starting point, meaning your custom CD terraform implementation may require slight changes to the code, primary the crafting of the workspace name in the `build_workspace_name` function

 this tool does not yet render secrets used in environment or terraform variables